serdarbsgn/gyrowheel/readme.md

 Then you should write http://192.168.1.36:5000 to the text box inside the phone app, then touch confirm.
 Now your computer should be able to get inputs and simulate a controller in your games,
+If you want to use USB mode, you must enable USB Debugging,
 I think you wouldn't use this in any other game than a racing game, so keep in mind that.